Research tracks

 To accelerate the sustainable transition of cities we develop methods and tools:

-- to support the inclusion of stakeholders and especially citizens in transport planning through participatory planning and impact assessment tools such as the multi-actor multi-criteria analysis (MAMCA);
+- to support the inclusion of stakeholders and especially citizens in transport planning through participatory planning and impact assessment tools such as the multi-actor multi-criteria analysis (MAMCA) and stakeholder-based impact scoring (SIS);

 - to prepare for future uncertainties in transport through participatory foresight;